-a.s.r. real estate has drawn up a environmental, social and governance (ESG) policy.
+a.s.r. real estate has drawn up an environmental, social and governance (ESG) policy.
 This policy, which is updated annually, applies to all funds managed by the AIF Manager, including the ASR Dutch Science Park Fund.
-The ESG policy of a.s.r. real estate comprises criteria, standards and procedures on different ESG (Environmental, Social and Governance) topics and aims to control and mitigate sustainability risks that could have a material negative impact on the value of the investment.
+The ESG policy of a.s.r. real estate comprises criteria, standards and procedures on different ESG (Environment, Social and Governance) topics and aims to control and mitigate sustainability risks that could have a material negative impact on the value of the investment.

 Additionally, the ASR Dutch Science Park Fund draws up its own annual ESG policy, in line with the aforementioned a.s.r. real estate ESG policy, which sets out its specific sustainability objectives.
 This policy is also published on the website of a.s.r. real estate.
 The Fund's vision on environmental, social and governance (ESG) is to accommodate the interests of tenants and investors in the best possible way by creating and maintaining assets that have long-term value from both a financial and a social perspective, and to achieve this in a sound and responsible manner with engaged and aware partners and employees.
-To work towards these goals, the Fund develops a strategic environmental, social and governance (ESG) policy around four themes:
+To work towards these goals, the Fund develops a strategic environmental, social and governance (ESG) policy around four themes: Impact, Environment, Social and Governance.
+On all themes, targets are set which are updated annually and reported on the Fund's quarterly and annual report.